AusDTO/gov-au-alpha/_posts/2015-01-01-templates-test.markdown

 # H1 Heading

-This is a paragraph and it has some text which will be displayed in line with the body css styling and wrap when it becomes to long for the page.
+The lead paragraph is special, it is the first paragraph and it has a 'lead' class on it.
+It is a paragraph and it has some text which will be displayed in line with the body css styling and wrap when it becomes to long for the page.
 It will have sentenses and words and whatnot.
 Ramble ramble ramble.

 ## H2 Heading